What Is Abdominoplasty?

 - The quality of your skin

-- The size and shape of your umbilicus (belly-button)
+- The size and shape of your umbilicus (bellybutton)

-During the consultation, Dr. Zemmel will explain the anesthesia that he will use, the type of facility where the surgery will be performed, and the costs involved.
+During your consultation, Dr. Zemmel will explain the anesthesia he will use, the type of facility where the surgery will be performed, and the costs involved.
 Be sure to tell him if you smoke, and if you’re taking any medications, vitamins, or other drugs.

-All patients must stop smoking at least 4 weeks before and after abdominoplasty surgery.
+- Smoking: All patients must stop smoking at least 4 weeks before and after abdominoplasty surgery.
 Numerous medical studies have shown that smoking causes significant delays in healing which raise the risks of scaring, infection, blood clots, and respiratory problems.

 Safety is Dr. Zemmel’s number one concern, and he strives to provide the safest environment for all patients.
 He will give you a complete list of instructions for before and after surgery at the time of your initial consultation.